library-data-platform/ldp/ADMIN_GUIDE.md

 If the data loading fails, the `ldp` process returns a non-zero exit status.
 It is recommended to check the exit status if the process is being run automatically, in order to alert the administrator that data loading was not completed.
-In such cases the data loader generally leaves the database unchanged, i.e. the database continues to reflect the data from the previous successful data load.
 Once the problem has been addressed, simply run the data loader again.

 ### Managing temporary disk space for data loading